How to Export Datatable to CSV in C#

 For more details visit here.

 In Visual Studio, a.NET project must be created before the IronXL framework can be used.
 Any edition of Visual Studio will work, but the most recent one is advised.
 Depending on your needs, you can build a Windows Forms-like application or different project templates.
-To keep things simple, we'll be using the Console Application for this lesson.
+To keep things simple, this lesson will use the Console Application.

 After that, input the project's name and location.

-Select the following structure next.
-Dot Net Core 6 will be used in this undertaking.
+Select the following structure next. .NET Core 6 will be used in this undertaking.

 The library can then be added and used to evaluate the code.